CONGRESS

 Pedal to Paris – Join the EADV Cycle to Congress Initiative!

-This initiative, in collaboration with the EADV Climate Working Group, aims to promote greener travel.
+This initiative, in collaboration with the EADV Climate Working Group, supports our shared commitment to promoting more sustainable travel options.

 Special arrival event